NFL Today, Wild-Card Weekend

 Passing

-— Josh Allen, Bills, was 26 of 35 for 324 yards and two touchdowns and also ran for a score while leading Buffalo to its first playoff victory in 25 years, 27-24 over Indianapolis.
+— Josh Allen, Bills, was 26 of 35 for 324 yards and two touchdowns and also ran for a score while leading Buffalo to its first playoff victory in 25 years, 27-24 over Indianapolis on Saturday.

+— Tom Brady, Buccaneers, threw for 381 yards and two touchdowns to lead Tampa Bay past Washington 31-23 in their NFC wild-card game Saturday night for the franchise’s first playoff victory since 2002.

+— Drew Brees, Saints, completed 28 of 39 passes for 265 yards and two touchdowns to lead New Orleans past Chicago 21-9 on Sunday.

-— Jared Goff, Rams, stepped in for injured starter John Wolford less than two weeks since he had three pins surgically inserted into his broken right thumb and went 9 of 19 for 155 yards and a touchdown in Los Angeles’ 30-20 victory at Seattle.
+— Jared Goff, Rams, stepped in for injured starter John Wolford less than two weeks since he had three pins surgically inserted into his broken right thumb and went 9 of 19 for 155 yards and a touchdown in Los Angeles’ 30-20 victory at Seattle on Saturday.

 Rushing

+— Lamar Jackson, Ravens, ran for 136 yards and a 48-yard touchdown while throwing for 179 more as Baltimore rallied from 10 points down and beat Tennessee 20-13 on Sunday.

-— Cam Akers, Rams, ran for 131 yards and a touchdown on 28 carries in Los Angeles’ 30-20 win at Seattle.
+— Cam Akers, Rams, ran for 131 yards and a touchdown on 28 carries in Los Angeles’ 30-20 win at Seattle on Saturday.

+— Alvin Kamara, Saints, rushed for 99 yards and a TD in New Orleans’ 21-9 win over Chicago after not practicing all week because of COVID-19 protocols.

+— Leonard Fournette, Buccaneers, had 93 yards and a score on 19 carries to help Tampa Bay top Washington 31-23 on Saturday night.

 Receiving

-— Stefon Diggs, Bills, caught six passes for 128 yards and a touchdown in Buffalo’s 27-24 win over Indianapolis.
+— Stefon Diggs, Bills, caught six passes for 128 yards and a touchdown in Buffalo’s 27-24 win over Indianapolis on Saturday.

-— DK Metcalf, Seahawks, had two touchdown catches in a losing cause as Seattle fell to the Los Angeles Rams 30-20.
+— DK Metcalf, Seahawks, had two touchdown catches in a losing cause as Seattle fell to the Los Angeles Rams 30-20 on Saturday.

 Special Teams

-— Tyler Bass, Bills, accounted for the decisive points as the rookie kicker hit a 54-yard field goal to put Buffalo up 27-16 with 8:08 remaining en route to a 27-24 win.
+— Tyler Bass, Bills, accounted for the decisive points as the rookie kicker hit a 54-yard field goal to put Buffalo up 27-16 with 8:08 remaining en route to a 27-24 win Saturday.

+— Ryan Succop, Buccaneers, kicked four field goals in Tampa Bay’s 31-23 victory over Washington on Saturday night.

 Defense

-— Darious Williams, Rams, returned an interception 42 yards for a touchdown in Los Angeles’ 30-20 win at Seattle.
+— Darious Williams, Rams, returned an interception 42 yards for a touchdown in Los Angeles’ 30-20 win at Seattle on Saturday.

-— Micah Hyde, Bills, batted down Philip Rivers’ desperation pass to seal Buffalo’s 27-24 win over Indianapolis.
+— Micah Hyde, Bills, batted down Philip Rivers’ desperation pass to seal Buffalo’s 27-24 win over Indianapolis on Saturday.

+— Marcus Peters, Ravens, intercepted Ryan Tannehill’s pass intended for Kalif Raymond with 1:50 left to help seal Baltimore’s 20-13 victory at Tennessee.

 MILESTONES

-With his 5-yard TD run and two TD passes in Buffalo’s 27-24 win over Indianapolis, Josh Allen became the fifth player since at least 1940 to score a touchdown rushing, passing and receiving in his playoff career.
+At 43 years and 159 days, Tampa Bay’s Tom Brady passed George Blanda as the oldest player to throw a TD pass in a playoff game.
+Brady had three touchdown tosses in the Buccaneers’ 31-23 win over Washington on Saturday night. ...
+With his 5-yard TD run and two TD passes in Buffalo’s 27-24 win over Indianapolis on Saturday, Josh Allen became the fifth player since at least 1940 to score a touchdown rushing, passing and receiving in his playoff career.
 Allen scored on a 16-yard catch from John Brown in a 22-19 OT loss at Houston a year ago.
-Allen joined Nick Foles, Kordell Stewart, Freeman McNeil and Julian Edelman to accomplish the feat.
+Allen joined Nick Foles, Kordell Stewart, Freeman McNeil and Julian Edelman to accomplish the feat. ...
+Baltimore coach John Harbaugh has eight road playoff victories, surpassing the career mark of Hall of Famer Tom Landry and Tom Coughlin. ...
+New Orleans’ Drew Brees became the sixth player in NFL history with 35 or more TD passes in the playoffs, joining Brady (75), Joe Montana (45), Brett Favre (44), Peyton Manning (40) and Aaron Rodgers (40).

 STREAKS & STATS

-Buffalo snapped an 0-6 postseason skid by winning its first playoff game since 1995 by defeating Indianapolis 27-24.
+Buffalo snapped an 0-6 postseason skid by winning its first playoff game since 1995 by defeating Indianapolis 27-24 on Saturday.
 The Bills’ last playoff victory came against Miami on Dec.
 30, 1995.
 This one came in the Bills’ first home playoff game in 24 years. ...
 Buffalo has won seven straight games. ...
-The Los Angeles Rams ended Seattle’s 10-game home winning streak in the playoffs with a 30-20 victory.
+The Los Angeles Rams ended Seattle’s 10-game home winning streak in the playoffs with a 30-20 victory Saturday.
 The Seahawks’ last home playoff loss came in January 2005 to the St. Louis Rams. ...
 Los Angeles’ Cam Akers ran for 131 yards against Seattle, the best rushing day by a Rams running back since Marshall Faulk went for 159 against Philadelphia in January 2002.
-Akers’ 176 yards from scrimmage were the second most by a rookie in a playoff game in the Super Bowl era, surpassed only by Timmy Smith’s 213 for Washington in the 1988 Super Bowl.
+Akers’ 176 yards from scrimmage were the second most by a rookie in a playoff game in the Super Bowl era, surpassed only by Timmy Smith’s 213 for Washington in the 1988 Super Bowl. ...
+Baltimore’s Justin Tucker missed a 52-yard field goal in the fourth quarter of the Ravens’ 20-13 win at Tennessee on Sunday, only the second playoff miss of his career in 14 tries.
+He had converted his previous 48 consecutive field goal attempts in the fourth quarter or overtime in the regular season and playoffs. ...
+The Ravens snapped a string of 21 straight games lost by the franchise in either the regular season or playoffs when trailing by 10 or more. ...
+With Baltimore’s win over Tennessee, the road team has won each of the five playoff meetings between the franchises.

 RAM TOUGH

-The Los Angeles Rams’ top-ranked defense carried its dominance into the playoffs with a 30-20 victory at Seattle.
+The Los Angeles Rams’ top-ranked defense carried its dominance into the playoffs with a 30-20 victory at Seattle on Saturday.
 Russell Wilson and the Seahawks were held to just 278 yards and 11 first downs against a unit missing injured unanimous All-Pro tackle Aaron Donald for much of the second half.
 Donald and Leonard Floyd each had two of the Rams’ five sacks of Wilson.

-Indianapolis quarterback Philip Rivers joined Pro Football Hall of Famer George Blanda as the only players 39 or older to throw at least two TD passes in a road playoff game since 1950.
-The 39-year-old Rivers tossed two scoring passes in the Colts’ 27-24 loss at Buffalo.
+Tampa Bay’s Tom Brady and Indianapolis’ Philip Rivers joined Pro Football Hall of Famer George Blanda as the only players 39 or older to throw at least two TD passes in a road playoff game since 1950.
+At 43 years, 159 days, Brady also passed Blanda as the oldest player to throw a TD pass in a playoff game.
+Brady had two touchdown tosses in the Buccaneers’ 31-23 win over Washington on Saturday night.
+The 39-year-old Rivers tossed two scoring passes in the Colts’ 27-24 loss at Buffalo earlier Saturday.
 Blanda also had two TD throws with the Raiders against the Baltimore Colts in the 1970 AFC championship at 43 years old.

 SIDELINED

-Rams All-Pro defensive tackle Aaron Donald left in the third quarter of Los Angeles’ 30-20 win at Seattle with a rib injury. ...
+Rams All-Pro defensive tackle Aaron Donald left in the third quarter of Los Angeles’ 30-20 win at Seattle on Saturday with a rib injury. ...
 Los Angeles wide receiver Cooper Kupp limped off grabbing at his right knee in the closing minutes. ...
-Rams starting QB John Wolford was 3 of 6 passing for 29 yards and had one run for 2 yards before injuring his neck.
+Rams starting QB John Wolford was 3 of 6 passing for 29 yards and had one run for 2 yards before injuring his neck. ...
+Tampa Bay right guard Alex Cappa left late in the second quarter of the Buccaneers’ 31-23 win over Washington on Saturday night with an ankle injury and did not return. ...
+Titans wide receiver Corey Davis was seen on the sideline during Tennessee’s 20-13 loss to Baltimore without a helmet, but there was no report on his condition.
+Coach Mike Vrabel said only Davis wasn’t able to go.

 SPEAKING